-For sailors, this should be of interest as we all depend on our diesels and at times they could be necessary to save us from life and death situations.
+For sailors, one would think this should be of interest ... as we all depend on our diesels and at times they could be necessary to save us from life and death situations.

-This is a study of some of the most popular diesel additives in a test which has ZERO bias as to the brand of the additive.
+This page contains an independent study of some of the most popular diesel additives in a test which has ZERO bias as to the brand of the additive.
 This test was paid for by owner/operators of 18 wheeler commercial trucks, and each additive was sent to the lab with random numbers on the container.

 All marine diesel owners should be grateful for this study which was conducted and sponsored by Dieselplace.com.
 Click on the Link below for the results of their testing but I'll tell you right now that if you plan on keeping your boat, you should be adding a lubricant into your diesel fuel.